How to Spot Fake GameCube Case Artwork: Insert Authentication

 Flip the case over and take a close look at the spine.
 On official releases:

-• The GameCube logo is centered and aligned perfectly with the top.
+• The GameCube logo is centered at the top of the spine.

 On fake artwork, the logo or text often sits too low or drifts left or right.
-Misaligned printing is a huge red flag, especially when combined with other signs below.
+Misaligned printing is a serious warning sign.
+It stands out, especially with the signs listed below.

-2. The Feel of the Insert – Texture & Thickness
+2. The Feel of the Insert – Texture and Thickness

-Authentic GameCube inserts are printed on semi-gloss cardstock with a smooth, slightly slick finish.
+Authentic GameCube inserts use semi-gloss cardstock.
+They have a smooth, slightly slick finish.

-If the artwork feels more like printer paper or heavy construction paper, it’s likely a home print job—not a factory insert.
+If the artwork feels like printer paper or thick construction paper, it’s probably a home print.
+Factory inserts usually feel different.

 3. Light Reflection – Glossy vs Matte Tells the Truth

-Please make sure to tilt the insert so it is under a light source.
-An authentic GameCube insert should reflect light evenly, with a delicate sheen.
+Tilt the insert under a light.
+An authentic GameCube insert should glow evenly and have a soft shine.
 Counterfeit inserts will usually:

-• Reflect light in a patchy, uneven way
+• Reflect light in a patchy, uneven manner.

-• Looks like they’ve been printed with photo paper or standard inkjet stock
+• Look like they were printed on photo paper or standard inkjet stock.

 This shimmer test is a quick and effective way to spot fakes at a glance.